log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Closing braces on a different line
+* Closing braces on a different line.

 ```css
 /* Bad */